Managing Projects

 1. On the Project page, scroll down to the PROJECT ISSUES table and select the issue you want to configure.

-1. In the ISSUE CONFIGURATION section, select the status, severity, and assignee for the issue.
+1. In the ISSUE CONFIGURATION section, select the status, severity, assignees, and labels for the issue.

 Adding a group to project